If you are traveling to Dubai for business or to stay, there are a few things you should know before you hop on the plane.

 1. You’ll meet people from different cultures

 And Dubai is no exception.
 Close to 85% of the popular city’s population is made up of expats.
-This is enticing for those keen on making friends from all the corners of the world.
+This is enticing for those keen on making friends from all corners of the world.

-2. The “TGIF” does not apply here
+2. “TGIF” does not apply here

 Well, I know you are aware that Friday is the holy day for Muslims.
 So basically, the weekend in Dubai commences on Friday and ends on Saturday.

-It may sound overwhelming but you’ll soon get used to how things happen here.
+It may sound overwhelming, but you’ll soon get used to how things happen here.

-3.There’s no pressure to learn Arabic
+3. There’s no pressure to learn Arabic

 4. The cost of living is high

-For instance, the current house price in Dubai sits at about $670,000.
+For instance, the current house price in Dubai is about $670,000.

-What’s more, groceries and restaurants will strain your purse strings given many products have import taxes on them.
+What’s more, groceries and restaurants will strain your purse strings given that many products have import taxes on them.

 5. Ladies night is a daily affair

-This was once a Tuesday tradition but today it’s a daily affair.
+This was once a Tuesday tradition, but today it’s a daily affair.

 There are tens of ‘ladies night’ deals on offer each night at various joints across the city.
 The venues invite women for free drinks, discounted meals, etc.